 Foreign investment is welcome in Australia, with all levels of government keen to promote business, economic development and employment growth.

-Australia’s economy ranks among the 20 largest in the world, with a per capita GDP on par with the four dominant West European economies.
-Business in Australia is conducted in a transparent, well regulated and politically stable environment.
+Australia’s economy ranks among the 20 largest in the world, with a per capita GDP on par with the United Kingdom, France and Germany.
+Business in Australia is conducted in a transparent, well-regulated and politically stable environment.
 The judiciary is open, independent and accessible.
 The climate is superb and living standards are high.

 The Australian labour force is highly educated with a strong multicultural background.
-Approximately 42% of Australia’s working age population has a university degree, diploma or trade qualification.
-Of the approximately 24 million people in Australia, more than 1.4 million are fluent in a major Asian language and more than 1.2 million are fluent in a major European language.
+Approximately 67% of Australia’s working age population has a university degree, diploma or trade qualification.
+Of the approximately 25 million people in Australia, approximately 49% of the population were either born overseas or have one or both parents who were born overseas.

 Australia is a very stable democracy with a federal system of government, which is based on the United States model (where power is shared between a federal government and the government of each state/territory).